appsemble/appsemble/docs/03-guide/notifications.md

         notification:
           to:
             - Admin # Notify users with the Admin role when a `person` resource is created.
-          subscribe: both # Users are able to both subscribe to individual resources as well as all `person` resources being created.
+          subscribe: both # Users are able to both subscribe to individual resources, as well as all `person` resources being created.

 pages: # …
 ```

-In the example above we define a notification hook that is triggered when a `person` resources is
+In the example above we define a notification hook that is triggered when a `person` resource is
 created.
 When this happens, it sends a notification to all users with the `Admin` role, as well as
 anyone who is subscribed to receive notifications for this event.
 Users can enable this from the
-app’s setting page.
+app’s settings page.

 The `both` value in the property `subscribe` means that users are able to subscribe to individual
-resources as well as resources of the same type.
+resources, as well as resources of the same type.
 It is possible to restrict this by setting this
 property to `single` to only allow users to subscribe to individual resources, and `all` to only
 allow users to subscribe to the resource type.